sensu/sensu-docs/content/sensu-go/5.13/reference/assets.md

 ![Completed release][gh-release-04]

-Next, we need to create some definitions for both the asset and the check.
+Next, we need to create definitions for the asset and the check.

 #### Generating the definitions